SimMarkt/PLC_Meth/README.md

 # Navigate to the project directory
 cd PLC_Meth

-# Copy the source code to the folder of your PLC software project
+# Copy the source code to the folder of your PLC software project and adjust the variables in the physical IO settings
+#### CODE FOR POWERSHELL COPY AND PASTE

 ```

 ## License